cuustard/Year2Notes/231 Computer Networks and Systems/System Design.md

 #### Social

 **Social Standards**: These are external requirements or conventions that systems must conform to, even if they do not always make technical sense.
-Underspecified or inconsistently applied standards can lead to **faulty** or **non-interoperable implementations**.
+Under-specified or inconsistently applied standards can lead to **faulty** or **non-interoperable implementations**.

 **Social Market Requirements**: Market and user expectations can impose additional design constraints, such as:
 - **Backward compatibility** with older systems or products.